G-protein coupled receptors

 This section has been translated automatically.

-G protein-coupled receptors, GPCRs for short, are a large family of transmembrane receptors that transmit signals to the interior of a cell via G proteins (GTP-binding proteins) (see also signal transduction).
+G protein-coupled receptors (GPCR) are a large family of transmembrane receptors that transmit signals into the interior of a cell via G proteins (GTP-binding proteins) (see also signal transduction).

-In humans, of the approximately 21 000 genes, about 1000 genes could be defined as GPCR genes.
-For about 140 GPCRs found, the endogenous ligands could not yet be identified (orphan receptors).
-The large number of receptors alone indicates the great physiological importance of GPC receptors.
+In humans, around 1000 of the approximately 21,000 genes have been defined as GPCR genes.
+The endogenous ligands of around 140 GPCRs have not yet been identified (orphan receptors).
+The high number of receptors alone indicates the great physiological importance of GPCRs.

 Classification